SamuelWorld20/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Task 1: A script that diplays a confused smiley "(Ôo)"
 - Task 2: This script displays the content of the /etc/passwd file.
 - Task 3: This script display the content of /etc/passwd and /etc/hosts.
+- Task 4: This script display the last 10 lines of /etc/passwd.